sc0ttruss/training-pre-requisites/README.md

 Note, packer relies on 'make', and unless you have this configured and working ( eg you have installed Microsoft Virtual Studio ).
 Configuration and installation of make is beyond the scope of this class.
 The alternative, is to install packer on a linux workstation ( make comes by default ), and build the images there. ( this is almost an anti-pattern, but it is so much easier on linux to build a windows image ).

-# Chef Fundamentals Checklist - Classroom requirements
+# Chef Training Checklist - Classroom requirements

  - How many people will join the training and what's their background? eg, developer, sysadmin, manager etc.